“A reader lives a thousand lives before he dies,” said Jojen. “The man who never reads lives only one.” — George R.R. Martin, A Dance with Dragons

 Sometimes when I’m reading a good book I pause for a moment to think over a very insightful passage or section I’ve just completed.
 Something I’m sure all serious readers do.
 For me, the writer has connected a number of ideas and has set my mind to work reflecting on its larger significance.
 This, for me, is what true education is about.
 From time to time, I write my reflections in a journal or jot a note on a piece of paper and insert it in the back of the book.
 Recently, while going through some books in my bookroom, I found a piece of paper, a reflection, folded in the back of a biography I’d read years ago with the following written on it:

 It is human personality that most interest us.
 All through the great writings of classical authors we are most moved by greatly drawn characters.
-The results of character bumping up against circumstance and how individuals respond, this is what makes literature so powerful and meaningful.
+The result of characters bumping up against circumstance and how individuals respond, this is what makes literature so powerful and meaningful.
 Think of Plutarch, Dickens, and Twain, these authors bring characters to life on the page.
-They live in our mind, if only briefly, sharing, in some sense giving us the experience of, their emotions, their hopes, and their tragedies.
+They live in our mind, if only briefly, sharing, in some sense giving us the experience of their emotions, their hopes, and their tragedies.
 We move with them.
 We learn through a process of association and empathy.
 Feeling—empathically—what has happened to others allows us to connect with people across time and space.
 We share in their humanity.
 We learn.
 It is through this process that we can hold hands with the past.